 What instrument do you want to play?

 It's often said the player doesn't choose the instrument rather the instrument choose the player.
 Just as we all have our own unique personalities, so do the various instruments.
 Sometimes the player just knows what they want to play and for other it takes a while to figure it out.
 So don't be in a hurry if your not sure.
-You should speak to your band director and ask to try out a few different instruments, or you can come and see us and we can let you play the instruments and help you make your decission.
+You should speak to your band director and ask to try out a few different instruments, or you can come and see us and we can let you play the instruments and help you make your decission. it's also a great idea to know what the various instrumens look and sound like.
+Below you will find links to all the instruments we rent and sell.
+Click on anyone to be taken to a bit more information about that instrument and a video where you can see and hear it being played by professional musicians.

 Flute